Part VI: Concurrency#

 Async/Await#

 The async/await syntax works like Python's -- async marks a function as a coroutine, and await suspends execution until the awaited operation completes.
-Walkers can also be async, enabling non-blocking graph traversal with I/O at each node.
+This enables non-blocking I/O: while one coroutine waits on a network response, others can run.
+Walkers can also be async, enabling non-blocking graph traversal that performs I/O at each node without stalling the event loop.

 1 Async Functions#